About the College

 “As administrators of a college with AACSB-accreditation, one of our key directives is to ensure instructional quality through continuous innovation and improvement.
 And one of the ways we know how we’re doing as a college is through the Business Assessment Test,” says Associate Dean Michael Elliott.

 The test, a requirement for graduation, is administered to both undergraduate and MBA students as they near completion of their coursework.
-Designed to assess learning in major emphasis areas including accounting, marketing, management, finance, international business, logistics and operations management, and information systems, the main goal of the test is to allow business faculty to evaluate how well students nearing graduation have retained principles important to a broad-based business education.
+Designed to assess learning in major emphasis areas including accounting, marketing, management, finance, international business, Supply Chain Management & Analytics and Information systems and technology, the main goal of the test is to allow business faculty to evaluate how well students nearing graduation have retained principles important to a broad-based business education.

 Associate Dean Tom Eyssell agrees.
 “In both undergraduate and graduate programs, we want our graduates to be ready for placement or growth in their chosen job market.
 Business Assessment Test scores show us where our curriculum is excelling and where we may need to make adjustments for the benefit of future students.”